Kojo Bonsu: Football administration

 In January 2010, Bonsu was appointed board chairman of the National Sports Authority then a council under the Ministry of Youth and Sports.
 Bonsu is known to have spearheaded the re-branding of the sports council until it subsequently became a sports authority.

+Ghana At 50

+As part of Ghana's 50th Anniversary Celebration, Bonsu organised the second largest event dubbed “Ghana As One Gala Night” at Ghana's Black Star Square with International artists; The Whispers, The Shalamar, Pat Thomas, AB Cresntil, Gyedu Blay Amboley, Paapa Yankson and Ola Williams.

 Managing Director of Goil

 Bonsu served as a board member for Ghana Oil Company (GOIL) from July 2009 to April 2015.
 He also became acting managing director of the company after their long serving managing director Yaw Agyemang-Duah retired after serving with the company for 16 years.

 He served as managing director role from July 2011 to February 2012.
 In October 2015, He was acknowledged and honoured by the company for playing a key role in the company's rebranding process.

 Mayor of Kumasi

-In 2013, then President, John Dramani Mahama nominated Bonsu for the position of Metropolitan Chief Executive for the Kumasi Metropolitan Assembly.
+In 2013, President, John Dramani Mahama nominated Bonsu for the position of Metropolitan Chief Executive for the Kumasi Metropolitan Assembly.
 In July 2016, he vacated his office and resigned after the Kumasi Traditional Council called him to order for his decision to take Nana Agyenim Boateng the Amoamanhene off the Kejetia project board without giving a notice to Otumfuo Nana Osei Tutu II, the Asantehene.

+As the Mayor of Kumasi, he was resisted severally by stakeholders, including traditional authorities, market women, and some key players, due to his predecessors inability to fulfill their mandates.

+In his mandate as the Mayor, he built the first ever recreational facility, the Kumasi Rattray Park.